Medically reviewed by Drugs.com. Last updated on March 20, 2020.

 During a transvaginal ultrasound, your doctor or a medical technician inserts a wandlike device (transducer) into your vagina while you are positioned on an exam table.
 The transducer emits sound waves that generate images of your uterus, ovaries and fallopian tubes.

-Surgery to remove the uterus is recommended for most women with endometrial cancer.
-Most women with endometrial cancer undergo a procedure to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
-A hysterectomy makes it impossible for you to have children in the future.
+Treatment for endometrial cancer usually involves an operation to remove the uterus (hysterectomy), as well as to remove the fallopian tubes and ovaries (salpingo-oophorectomy).
+A hysterectomy makes it impossible for you to become pregnant in the future.
 Also, once your ovaries are removed, you'll experience menopause, if you haven't already.

 During surgery, your surgeon will also inspect the areas around your uterus to look for signs that cancer has spread.
 Your surgeon may also remove lymph nodes for testing.
 This helps determine your cancer's stage.